 The income statement account Depreciation Expense is a temporary account.
-At the end of each year, its balance is transferred out of the account and Depreciation Expense will begin the new year with a zero balance.
+Therefore, at the end of each year, its balance is closed and the account Depreciation Expense will begin the next year with a zero balance.

 The account Accumulated Depreciation is a balance sheet account and therefore its balance is not closed at the end of the year.
 Accumulated Depreciation is a contra asset account whose credit balance will get larger every year.
 However, its credit balance cannot exceed the cost of the asset being depreciated.